 What to Look for in an Energy Efficient Furnace

 No matter where you live or what kind of home you own, energy efficiency is critically important.
-Replacing your old inefficient appliances with newer and more energy efficient models can sharply reduce your heating and cooling costs, while keeping your home comfortable all year long.
+Replacing your old inefficient HVAC systems with newer and more energy efficient models can sharply reduce your heating and cooling costs, while keeping your home comfortable all year long.

 When it comes to energy efficiency, the efficiency of your furnace is absolutely critical.
 Swapping out your old incandescent light bulbs for new LED bulbs may save you a couple of bucks, but upgrading your furnace could save you thousands in your home heating costs.